- Web, desktop & mobile apps

 Helping to meet the challenges of informatics data management and software integration

-The Squonk Computational Notebook is one of the core products that we are currently creating.
-Based on the Squonk Platform that provides the robust and scaleable application architecture, the Computational Notebook provides a novel, easy to use, web based workflow environment in which scientists can design and execute scientific workflows using open source and commercial tools from multiple sources.
+The Squonk Data Manager has replaced our original Computational Notebook product.
+The Data Manager provides a novel, easy to use, web based, data centric workflow environment in which scientists can execute scientific workflows using open source and commercial tools from multiple sources such as RDKit, Chemistry Development Kit (CDK) and ChemAxon.

 Based on our work with the XChem project at the Diamond Light Source we have an implementation of the Astex Fragment Network available for customers.
 Primarily designed for identifying follow up compounds in fragment screening, the fragment network provides an alternative approach to identifying similar compounds without the drawbacks of traditional fingerprint based similarity approaches.
 We can provide access to searchable fragment network databases either as a hosted service, or deployed to your own infrastructure.
 The easiest way to access the fragment network is with our Fragnet Search application.